KiSa04/PinK-/README.md

 Fixed

+    Slow movement and buggy interface when new requests were done (added a service worker to handle them and reduced image weight)
     Login Redirection: Improved user experience by handling failed logins with a clear error message and redirecting back to the login page.
     URL Parsing: Optimized code efficiency by addressing issues with URL parsing, resulting in a smoother performance with fewer API requests. multiple words texts appearing as a single word.